—From a report by Mrs. Jamila Kurtz, CAM staff member in Kenya

 Eighty-one-year-old Maina might be forgotten by his family, but He is not forgotten by God, the one who says, “thou art my servant . . . thou shalt not be forgotten of me.”
 (Isaiah 44:21)

-If you would like to show the elderly that they are not forgotten, you may choose to donate using the link below.
+If you would like to show the elderly that they are not forgotten, you may choose to donate using the options below.